How to Get a Proof of Prior Coverage Letter from Your Car Insurance Company

 How far back does a proof of prior coverage letter go?

 Most insurers can provide documentation going back several years, depending on how long you were a customer.
-However, for new policy underwriting purposes, most carriers only require the past 6 to 12 months of coverage history.
+For new policy underwriting purposes, most carriers only require the past 6 to 12 months of coverage history.
 If you've had multiple insurers over the years, you may need to request letters from each previous carrier separately.
+In terms of what insurers check independently, CLUE reports look back up to 7 years and MVRs typically go back up to 5 years.

 Can I still get a good rate if I've never had car insurance before?

 Yes, but you should expect to pay more initially.
 Drivers with no prior insurance history are treated similarly to those with a coverage gap, as insurers have no track record to evaluate.
-Starting with a policy from insurers that are more lenient toward first-time drivers — and maintaining consistent coverage — will help you build the history needed to qualify for lower rates over time.
+Starting with a policy from insurers that are more lenient toward first-time drivers — and maintaining consistent coverage — will help you build the history needed to qualify for discounts over time.
+Shopping multiple carriers and comparing quotes is especially important, as pricing approaches for new-to-insurance drivers vary widely by company.

 Does my proof of prior coverage letter include my claims history?